bc1tech/smart-contract-box/README.md

-## Compile, migrate and test the contracts.
+## Compile, migrate and test the contracts

 Open the Truffle console